nxus/web/README.md

 -   `paginationOptions` - object with `sortField`, `sortDirection`, and `itemsPerPage` keys.
 -   `ignoreFields` - blacklist of fields to ignore in display
 -   `displayFields` - whitelist of fields to display
+-   `listFields` - subset of fields to show on list view
 -   `idField` - field to use for id in routes

 ## Implement Routes